Brabham BT18: Race history

 In 1966, Jack Brabham and Denny Hulme achieved a total of 11 wins in 12 races with the Brabham-Honda BT18.
 Brabham won the 1966 Trophées de France championship and Hulme was runner-up.

+F2 results

+The European Formula Two Championship began in 1967 and the results for 1966, in which the works BT18 competed in, are made up of races in the British and French national championships and one-off F2 races.